 Before you pick the filter for your fish tank, you need to understand how much water you want to filter.
 It can be determined by the tank size and the water-containing capacity of the aquarium.
 Once you learn the exact quantity of water to pass through the filtering system each hour, check the filtering device’s labels.

 Most people prefer a filter that can handle 6X more water than the tank size.
-However, if many fish types are present in the tank, you should opt-out for the one that can range between 6-10 times.
+However, if many fish types are present in the tank, you should opt out for the one that can range between 6-10 times.

 2. Water Pump:

-The epoxy-sealed on is kept upside down and run with electricity.
+The epoxy-sealed on is kept upside down and runs with electricity.
 The positioning of the motor makes it easier to remove the particles and debris with ease.
 The magnetic engine uses a magnetic coil as well, but there is also an auto-priming function included.
 This feature helps the water to flow consistently as well as keeping the aquarium free from pollutants.

 3. Water Sealing:

 A damaged valve can hinder the filtering process and cause more problems for you.
-You wouldn’t want any water leakage issue in the canister filter of your aquarium.
+You wouldn’t want any water leakage issues in the canister filter of your aquarium.
 The intactness of the valves is essential as the pump circulates a large volume of water every hour.
 Hence, you must check all the valve connections to ensure they are sealed properly.

 Hence, get a filter that has lower noise production.
-Fortunately, several premium quality filters maintain a pretty quiet environment.
+Fortunately, several premium-quality filters maintain a pretty quiet environment.

 6. Good Flow Rate:

 To understand the efficiency of a water filter, you have to know the device’s flow rate first.
 An excellent flow rate will mean the filter is of good quality.
-Here, the flow rate means the number of water cleaning cycles a filter can complete.
+Here, the flow rate means the number of water-cleaning cycles a filter can complete.
 A standard filter shall finish four periods per hour, but the filter size and pump performance also matter.